top of page

 As I reached out and tried frantically to stop myself the friction from the rough compacted ice and the speed I was traveling burnt holes in my gloves.

 In a single moment I made a decision that would save my life.
 I leaned forwards, stretching out both arms and unclipped my snowboard releasing my legs.
-No sooner than I had unclipped my board did I launch myself at the nearest rock.

 I clung on with the full weight of my chest on this big rock and looked down below.

 What I saw changed my whole life.
+I had come within inches of death.

 Below I watched my snowboard still falling through the air, one second, two second, as time stood still as I watched in awe as my board smashed into the rocks below and then kept on going through the powder.